 Note: You may be able to take this paper without the prerequisite if you can demonstrate the required ability.
-Use the special permission process to apply to do this; please proceed through the application process to reach the window for Special Permission.
+Use the special permission process to apply to do this.
 List any qualifications you have gained e.g. NCEA, and years studied, as well as a note of any other exposure to this language.
 This request together with any documentation you provide or request for the transfer of credit(s) will then be submitted for approval.

-Note for GERM 230-335:
+Note for GERM 230-231, 331-335:

-If you have previous knowledge of the language you can still enrol in these papers via Special Permission by proceeding with your application process to the Review and Submit page or email languages@otago.ac.nz for assistance.
+If you have previous knowledge of the language you can still enrol in these papers via Special Permission as part of paper selection, or email languages@otago.ac.nz for assistance.